Knifemaking Class Information

 Zhen Paring Knife Kit

 The Zhen Paring Knife Kit is made from AUS10, which is about equivalent to 440C stainless steel.
-(See notes above on Nikiri) It is a fairly straightforward build and if care is taken to carefully fit the handle at the integral bolster seam can make a classic looking parer.
+(See notes above on Nikiri) It is a fairly straightforward build and if care is taken to carefully fit the handle at the integral bolster seam it makes a classic looking parer.
 The kit is supplied with rivets but I will have a selection of pins should you wish to use them instead.
-As with the Wood River Trapper, the scales required are no thicker than 5/32" (4mm) so selecting a thinner set at the beginning will save a lot of sanding.
+As with the Zhen nikiri kit, the scales required are no thicker than 5/32" (4mm) so selecting a thinner set at the beginning will save a lot of sanding.

 ______________________________________________________

-More reviews will be added as I have a chance to complete more of the Woodcraft kit knife inventory
+More reviews will be added as I have a chance to complete more knives from the Woodcraft kit knife inventory